ClickHouse/ClickHouse/docs/en/query_language/agg_functions/combinators.md

 └────────┴─────┴──────┘
 ```

-Let's get the names of the persons which age lies in the intervals of `[30,60)` and `[60,75)`.
-As we use integer representation of age, then there are ages of `[30, 59]` and `[60,74]`.
+Let's get the names of the people whose age lies in the intervals of `[30,60)` and `[60,75)`.
+Since we use integer representation for age, we get ages in the `[30, 59]` and `[60,74]` intervals.

-For aggregating names into the array, we use the aggregate function [groupArray](reference.md#agg_function-grouparray).
-It takes a single argument.
-For our case, it is the `name` column.
+To aggregate names in an array, we use the [groupArray](reference.md#agg_function-grouparray) aggregate function.
+It takes one argument.
+In our case, it's the `name` column.
 The `groupArrayResample` function should use the `age` column to aggregate names by age.
-To define required intervals, we pass the `(30, 75, 30)` arguments into the `groupArrayResample` function.
+To define the required intervals, we pass the `30, 75, 30` arguments into the `groupArrayResample` function.

 ```sql
 SELECT groupArrayResample(30, 75, 30)(name, age) from people